 What Are The Threshold Requirements to Receive Compensation?

-The Florida Supreme Court has held that (1) pain and suffering along with (2) mental anguish and (3) inconvenience are damages that can be recovered by a car accident victim.
+The Florida Supreme Court has held that (1) pain and suffering along with (2) mental anguish and (3) inconvenience are damages that are recoverable by a car accident victim.
 These are called “non-economic damages.”

-However, the accident victim must prove that their damages are the result of an injury that has been deemed by their doctors “with a reasonable degree of medical probability” to be a permanent injury.
+However, an accident victim must prove that their non-economic damages are the result of an injury that has been deemed by their doctor “with a reasonable degree of medical probability” to be a permanent injury.
 Wald v.
 Grainger, 64 So.3d 1201 (2011).

 Sometimes that’s not easy to determine.
 In fact, if the case isn’t resolved by a negotiated settlement, that question is usually answered by a jury.

 For instance, in a case where a car accident victim had to have temporomandibular joint (TMJ) surgery on their jaw, experts debated if this was a permanent injury “with a reasonable degree of medical probability.”
 Because the medical professionals couldn’t form an unanimous opinion, the answer was left to the jury to decide.
 Emanuele v.
 Perdue, App.
 4 Dist., 693 So.2d 1071 (1997).

 What about scars or disfigurements as the result of an auto accident?
 These damages may or may not be covered under Florida’s car accident compensation law.

 Here, a jury will be asked to decide if the scar or “disfigurement” is a permanent injury.
 If the case is not settled before trial, then the jurors will observe the scars and disfigurements for themselves, and decide if they are permanent injuries.
 If so, then they will be covered as compensable damages.
 Cohen v.
 Pollack, 674 So.2d 805 (1996) .